rs239/schema/docs/source/overview.rst

-  * **Speed and flexibiility**: Schema is a based on a fast quadratic programming approach that allows for substantial flexibility in the number of secondary modalities, their relative weights, and their associated distance metrics.
+  * **Speed and flexibiility**: Schema is a based on a fast quadratic programming approach that allows for substantial flexibility in the number of secondary modalities and their relative weights.
+Also, arbitrary distance metrics (i.e., kernels) are supported for the secondary modalities.

 Quick Start